shreeya227/Medical-AI/README.md

-# Glaucoma Progression Predicition from RNFLT Maps
+# Glaucoma Progression Predicition from RNFLT Map

 This project investigates whether a single retinal nerve fiber layer thickness (RNFLT) map can be used to predict future glaucoma progression using deep learning.